In kids yoga teacher training there are two questions I get asked a lot.

 If you have other skills or training (like academic degrees, ECE or adult yoga teacher training) you can justify charging more for your services by highlighting your extra qualifications.

-If you’ve taken a Weekend Training with a Practicum like Young Yoga Masters offers then you will already have some effective tools and techniques you can use in a kids yoga class.
+If you’ve taken a weekend training with a Practicum like one of the modules at Young Yoga Masters then you have effective tools and techniques you can use in a kids yoga class.
 And you’ll have experienced what it’s like to teach kids and won’t be surprised or intimidated in your first class.

 If you have a 95 Hour Certificate and Yoga Alliance Certification then you put yourself in a higher tier of training and can justify charging more.
-And you’ll be worth it to the school or classroom because you’ll have a boatload of tools at your disposal to deliver a great class.
+Your rate will be worth it to the school or classroom because you’ll have a boatload of tools at your disposal to deliver a great class.

 Next Steps